dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 Guaranteed by Rust's ownership system - At compile time

-This means if I have an array `[T]` of items and I init a reference to one of those items `&T` then the that reference needs to go out of scope before the array - otherwise the rust compiler wont compile because it can't guarantee that the array isn't de-allocated or changed before accessing `T`.
+This means if we have an array `[T]` of items and we create a reference to one of those items `&T` then the that reference needs to go out of scope before the array itself - otherwise the rust compiler wont compile because it can't guarantee that the array isn't de-allocated or changed before accessing `T`.
 This is both a huge challenge when first starting to work with Rust, but also a really great safety.

 Since rust have real references that it check and don't really use & "raw pointers" that you move around in C, then i was hoping i could use references on my nodes...